ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 | Orange Double blink then pause | Binding mode enabled |
 | Green heartbeat | WiFi mode has started.
 Starts after 60s  |

-If the Receiver LED doesn't light up at all, quickly disconnect power and check your wiring.
+If the Receiver LED doesn't light up at all, quickly disconnect the power and check your wiring.

 If your receiver has the RGB LED ((e.g. Foxeer LNA, BetaFPV SuperD, Happymodel EP Dual), and the receiver LED is not lighting up despite making sure it's wired up correctly, this could mean that the Receiver is in Bootloader Mode.